joshlk/pandas_style_guide/README.md

 df.query('A > B')
 ```

 Use idiomatic Pandas querying instead of SQL like string querying.
+This provides a more consistent use of the Pandas API.

 # Mutability of DataFrames